Over 25 actionable festive packaging tips

 Important delivery and promotional dates

-It is crucial to have your packaging in place before your sales start ramping up.
-But when is this?
+It is essential that your packaging is in place before your sales start ramping up, but when is this?

-While there are well-known landmarks in the run-up to Christmas (Black Friday and Cyber Monday being two already mentioned), when exactly do your sales take off?
+There are well-known landmarks in the run-up to Christmas (Black Friday and Cyber Monday being two already mentioned), but when exactly do your sales take off?
 Do you see a steady increase or a sudden surge?
 When do your various marketing campaigns or advertisements go live?
 What impact do these have?

-As detailed before, looking at your historical data can help here.
-But it is vital that all elements of your business are joined up.
+As detailed previously, looking at your historical data can help here, but all elements of your business must be joined up.
 It is no use going live with a promotion (especially if it turns out to drive significant sales volumes) if you don’t have the capacity or packaging to fulfil the increase in orders.

 Awareness

-Whilst this is largely the focus of your marketing campaigns, it is wise to consider how your packaging can help increase awareness of your brand and products during the Christmas sales period.
+Whilst this is essentially the focus of your marketing campaigns, it is wise to consider how your packaging can help increase awareness of your brand and products during the Christmas sales period.

 Particularly important in retail environments (where your packaging must grab consumer attention), you can even use your eCommerce packs to start tempting customers with upcoming seasonal offers.

-This consideration also reflects the need for all areas of your business to be fully aware of critical dates and expected peaks in demand.
+This consideration also underscores the need for all areas of your business to be fully aware of critical dates and expected demand peaks.

 Promotional packs

-Saying that, seasonal or Christmas packs are vital to drive impulse purchases in-store, grab attention, add value, and delight your retail and eCommerce customers.
+Saying that, seasonal or Christmas packs are vital to drive impulse purchases in-store, grab attention, add value, and delight your retail and eCommerce consumers.

-You should ensure you do not under- or over-purchase promotional packs.
-Doing so can potentially limit successful campaigns or result in a large amount of cost wasted on packaging that you cannot use after the promotional period.
+You should ensure you do not under- or over-purchase promotional packs, as doing so can limit the effectiveness of campaigns or result in significant packaging waste after the promotional period.

 As such, it is often wise to consider generic packs that can be reused the following Christmas or to customise packs with sleeves, stickers, or other less costly items.